 Gymnosperms: The gymnosperms are spermatophytes i.e. seed-producing plants.
 The Gymnosperms (Gymno: naked, Sperma-seed) are the form of a plant in which the ovules are not enclosed by the ovary wall.

-- Ovule remains uncovered i.e. naked before and after fertilization.
+- In these plants the ovule remains uncovered i.e. naked before and after fertilization.
 After fertilization, developed seeds are also naked.

-- the smallest group of the plant kingdom.
+- Gymnosperms are the smallest group of the plant kingdom.

 - Smallest Gymnosperm- Zamia